-We not only teach the skills, we also give students the opportunity to practice them through mock interviews and other activities.
-It is amazing to watch the students build confidence as they practice role playing interview scenarios up in front of the class!
+In Catalyst classes, we work on many career skills such as interviewing, resume and cover letter writing, conflict resolution, and teamwork.
+Students have a chance to practice them through mock interviews and other activities.
+It is amazing to watch the students build confidence as they practice role-playing interview scenarios up in front of the class!

 Students also develop research skills so they can learn about a company before they go to an interview and understand why this is important.
-One of our students recently put this into practice when he applied for a job at Burger King.
+One of our former students put this into practice while he was in Catalyst when he applied for a job at Burger King.
 He had researched the company and commented to the manager that he liked their old slogan from the 80s.
-She was impressed with how he presented himself and that he had researched the company, and she gave him the job!
+She was so impressed with how he presented himself and researched the company that she gave him the job!

 - Honesty and integrity

-Role plays about how to handle conflicts with difficult coworkers and bosses, as well as ethical dilemma discussions, help to flesh out these values in the classroom.
+Role plays about how to handle conflicts with difficult coworkers and bosses, as well as ethical dilemma discussions, help to strengthen these values in the classroom.
 Inspiring guest speakers who are truly passionate about their careers also provide opportunities for the students to explore these themes.

 One of the recent developments within the program is the summer college campus tour.
 All year, students look forward to going on the week-long summer college tour in Central Texas where they visit UT Austin, Texas A&M, Texas Christian University, as well as the Riverwalk and Six Flags in San Antonio.
 While the students have a blast, they also recognize the importance of the exposure and guidance they receive on the trip.
 During a UT Austin visit, a student exclaimed, “I’ll be here one day!”